 The root of most plant species in natural environment or in cultivation form symbiotic association, termed mycorrhiza, with specialised fungi.
+The fungus obtains carbohydrates from the plant and supplies nutrients particularly phosphate to the plant from the soil.
+Apart from helping plants to acquire nutrients, this association also aids plant tolerance to diseases and water stress.
+There are two main types of mycorrhizal, ectomycorrhiza and endomycorrhiza.
 Inoculation of mycorrhizas is possible through the use of mycorrhizal inoculum which is usually a mixture of soil, plant root and mycorrhizal propagules (spores and hyphae or mycelium).
 Pure mycorrhizal inoculum contains only a species of mycorrhizal fungi while mixed inoculum contains two or more species of mycorrhizal fungi.
 Tree crops such as cocoa, citrus, apple and some forest trees are inoculated with mycorrhiza in the nursery to aid their vigour and establishment on the field.
 Annual crops like maize, wheat, yams and many horticultural crops are also inoculated during planting in pots and on the field.
 There are now commercial mycorrhizal inoculants being sold in many developed countries.